mixelpixel/Lambda-University/Week02/Day05/README.md

 - In general, solutions available next day...
 - Good reference: "[Cracking the Coding Interview](http://www.crackingthecodinginterview.com/)" by Gayle Laakmann McDowell

-# 1st Lecture - Ryan Hamblin
+# 1st Lecture w/Ryan Hamblin
 ## [Section 1](https://youtu.be/oYDDke8hehw): `bind()`
 - [bind.js](Week02/Day05/bind.js)
 - `bind()` is a way to control the context of what `this` refers to